 And if there are some tasks you don’t feel comfortable handling, contact Amsted’s Home Care department.
 We offer home upgrades, maintenance and repairs, all completed by our team of fully licensed Red-Seal carpenters and trade professionals.

-While you’re at it, don’t miss our full list of maintenance tasks for the year here.
 Get started early with your planning, and your home will thank you!